 GeneCards Summary for CAPN2 Gene

 CAPN2 (Calpain 2) is a Protein Coding gene.
-Diseases associated with CAPN2 include duchenne muscular dystrophy and calpainopathy.
-Among its related pathways are Alzheimer's disease and Apoptosis Modulation and Signaling.
+Diseases associated with CAPN2 include Duchenne Muscular Dystrophy and Calpainopathy.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Focal Adhesion.
 GO annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is CAPN9.

 UniProtKB/Swiss-Prot Summary for CAPN2 Gene

 Calcium-regulated non-lysosomal thiol-protease which catalyze limited proteolysis of substrates involved in cytoskeletal remodeling and signal transduction.
 Proteolytically cleaves MYOC at Arg-226 (PubMed:17650508).